Feature Articles: Food, Fitness and Eating Well

 - Consider making your own meal system.
 For instance, Create your system based on the wants and nutritional needs of your family.
 Also remember to include a night for leftovers so you don’t waste food or money.

-- Be sure to consider the nutritional quality of your meals while plan.
+- Think about the nutritional quality of your meals while plan.
 Half of your plate should be fruits and vegetables.
 Frozen vegetables are a great alternative to fresh vegetables when they are not in season, and are fairly inexpensive if purchasing purchase the store brand.